Make your own free website on Tripod.com

 1992-1993 Reading Area Community College Reading, PA

-A.A.S., Human Resource Management- Worked as a Full Time Bank Teller while in school.
+A.A.S., Human Resource Management- Worked as a Full Time in Aetna Health Insurance & Part Time as Bank Teller while in school.

 1988-1992 University of Puerto Rico Aguadilla, PR